wilfred11/ipw/README.md

 ##### Receiver-operating characteristic curve

 The ROC plots the true positive rate (sensitivity) against the false positive rate (1 - specificity) at various threshold settings.
 The weighted training ROC shows almost no discriminational power between exposed and control group (which is good).
-On the contrary, the validation graph shows worse results, the weighted graph should be as close as possible to the chance line.
+On the contrary, the validation graph shows worse results, the weighted graph should be as close as possible to the chance line and it is not.

 ![roc](https://github.com/user-attachments/assets/3158b23d-0ddc-4b6f-9e41-9dbf1c226de7)